Safe, effective, affordable

 Minimal install and running costs allow you to offer affordable advanced imaging.
 With no need for a purpose-built room, the compact design, on-demand system support and monthly payment plans mean you can be profitable in as few as 10 cases per month.

-Our Standing leg CT offers superb spatial resolution to locate small changes in the distal limb, with no super imposition or complex overlap of anatomy.
-Plus, you have the ability to orientate images to view key structures in fine detail to aid clinical diagnosis.
+Our Standing Leg CT offers superb spatial resolution to locate small changes in the distal limb, with no superimposition or complex overlap of anatomy.
+Plus, images are in standard DICOM format and can be orientated at any angle in standard workstation software to view key structures.

 Quick acquisition time

 You can capture 3D image sets in 60 second scan times.
 When combined with our proven motion correction software, you get more than a conventional radiograph.

 Specifically designed to image the distal limb of the standing, sedated horse, our innovative Standing Equine Leg CT scanner for horses (slCT) captures superb images for a more accurate diagnosis.

 See the whole picture when you combine slCT with Hallmarq’s unique Standing Equine MRI, our complementary system.

 Our novel dual-concentric design allows the patient to remain close to the detector for optimal image quality.